dustinpfister/blog_posts/_posts/threejs-tetrahedron.md

 ### Version Numbers matter

-When I forst wrote this post I was using r146 of threejs.
+When I first wrote this post I was using r146 of threejs.

 ## 1 - Some basic Pyramid Geometry examples

 For this first section I will be starting out with some simple project examples where I create Pyramid Geometry in several kinds of ways.
-There is using the Tetrahedron Geometry class to do so, however in some cases it might be better to use the cone of cylinder geomerty to make this kind of geomerty quickly and move on actually.
-The Tetrahedron Geometry class works okay, but one thing that I have found is that it is hard to quickly change what the front side of the geometry is using the rotate methods of the buffer geometry class which is not a problem that I have using the Cone geomerty class.
+There is using the Tetrahedron Geometry class to do so, however in some cases it might be better to use the cone of cylinder geometry to make this kind of geometry quickly and move on actually.
+The Tetrahedron Geometry class works okay, but one thing that I have found is that it is hard to quickly change what the front side of the geometry is using the rotate methods of the buffer geometry class which is not a problem that I have using the Cone geometry class.
 Still I will be writing about each of the options here when it comes to the built in classes are and write a thing or two about the pros and cons.

 ### 1.1 - Using the Tetrahedron Geometry Class to create a Pyramid